Don't you just love reading about marketing metrics?

 Gaining a Better Understanding of Your Marketing ROI

-Unfortunately, ROI almost by definition has to be approximate.
-Because of incomplete tracking, you simply don't know which marketing initiatives lead to conversions and revenue.
-All you can do is guess - and use flawed models like last-click attribution.
+Unfortunately, ROI almost by definition, is largely an approximation.
+Because of incomplete tracking, it can be very difficult to understand which marketing initiatives lead to conversions and revenue.
+With omni-channel, complex digital marketing programs, sometimes it seems like all most people can do is guess (and use flawed models like last-click attribution).

 But even a dynamic calculator tool doesn't provide the full story--the real path of the buyers in their journey to converting on your site--if you don't account for marketing channels, activities and tactics that contribute to the conversion.
 And that's where we close the loop.

 By looking to end last-click attribution, Google is seeking to help businesses of all sizes improve their ability to measure just how effective their resources are spent.
-The result will be more agile marketing to build targeted lead to customer conversions, happier sales teams and ultimately, marketing ROI with far less waste.
+The result will be more agile and effective marketing strategies, happier sales teams and ultimately, better marketing ROI with far less waste.

 Pay attention now, because the end of last-click attribution (and its flawed measurement results) is coming.